 Memorial guides offer a personal touch to your visit and provide an exclusive experience.
 Highlights audio tours are also available for individual use in English, Mandarin, and Hindi.
 An Auslan (Australian Sign Language) video translation of the tour is also available.

-See what's on this Spring at the Memorial.
+See what's on this Summer at the Memorial.
 Download our program of exhibitions, events, talks and tours.

 Explore the Memorial - Family Activities

-See what's on for families this Spring at the Memorial.
+See what's on for families this Summer at the Memorial.
 Download our program of activities, events, talks and tours.

 Exhibitions and Galleries